Spatial Reasoning IRL

 What do reading a map, building a block tower and loading the dishwasher have in common?
 They are all activities that strengthen spatial reasoning, a skill set that is vital to children’s success in math and science.

-Research indicates that spatial reasoning skills correlate to children’s early achievement in math and “strongly predict” who will pursue STEM careers later in life.
+Research indicates that spatial reasoning skills correlate to children’s early achievement in matharrow-up-right and “strongly predict” who will pursue STEM careersarrow-up-right later in life.

 Last updated